 Regulating airconditioners in our offices to between 18°C and 21°C, to save energy while still providing comfortable working conditions

-Over the past year we’ve reduced the waste we send to landfill by 52% and increased the amount of recycling done by more than 950%.
+Over the past year we’ve reduced the waste we send to landfill by more than 50%.

 Appointing a full-time, in-house recycler to ensure that the maximum possible amount of recyclable waste is removed from the general waste stream